 More about the portal.

-Delivered via the faculty website, the Faculty Resource Material includes answer forms and answer keys.
-Available both in Word and PDF, or Respondus files compatible with campus course management systems.
+Delivered via the faculty website, the Faculty Resource Material includes PowerPoint presentations and textbook figures as well as answer forms and answer keys.
+Available in Word and PDF, and Respondus files compatible with campus course management systems.

 More about the faculty resources.